ZaurInvictus/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions provide a way to persist data across requests.
+For example to persist authentication information so there is no need to re-enter credentials on every new request the client makes to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+The bcrypt hashing function always hashes passwords and there no way get the passwords back from those hashes.

 - [ ] What does bcrypt do to slow down attackers?

+Increases hashing cycles on purpose.

 - [ ] What are the three parts of the JSON Web Token?

+In its compact form, JSON Web Tokens consist of three parts separated by dots (.), which are:
+Header
+Payload
+Signature

 ## Minimum Viable Product